 Business Productivity Apps: File Storage

-Larger businesses—which often have larger budgets for investing in artificial intelligence technologies—have been automating their processes for several years.
+More substantial businesses—which often have larger budgets for investing in artificial intelligence technologies—have been automating their processes for several years.
 Automate.io’s AI integrations work to offer smaller businesses the same benefits of automation software, on a reduced scale.
-Automate.io features a transparent procedure that SMB owners, who may be unfamiliar with automation tools, can easily begin using without any prior coding experience.
+Automate.io features a transparent procedure that SMB owners, who may be unfamiliar with automation tools, can quickly begin using without any prior coding experience.
 Simply drag and drop each step of your workflow to trigger actions automatically.
 From filing new prospects into your CRM to sending out follow-up emails to your team, the implications of automation technology are incredibly vast and flexible to meet your small business demands.

 Business Productivity Apps: Employee Management/Communication

 TSheets acts as an alternative to paper timesheets or punch cards by tracking employee schedules and automating timesheets so you can process payroll accurately.
 This app can also integrate with QuickBooks along with various other basic accounting platforms.

 In addition to processing payroll, Gusto can manage employee benefits, calculate and file payroll taxes (federal and state), and keep track of employee sick days and vacation days.
 Many new businesses enjoy Gusto due to its simple layout, which lessens the stress of integrating payroll taxes or health benefits into employee paychecks for the first time.

 Proven streamlines the entire hiring process, which includes posting job listings on different sites, filtering for the applications that suit your needs, and marking applications, so you know to revisit them.

 Few manual tasks waste more time than expense reports.
 Expensify allows entrepreneurs to seamlessly scan receipts and process employee expenses from their mobile phones.